ahmed-abdat/tinyml-motor-fault-detection/README.md

-# TinyML Rotating Machine Fault Detection
+# Real-Time Vibration-Based Fault Detection for Rotating Machinery Using TinyML

-> Master's thesis project in Electronics, Electrical Engineering and Automation at Faculty of Sciences of Bizerte
+> Master's thesis project (PFE) in Electronics, Electrical Engineering and Automation at Faculty of Sciences of Bizerte

 ## Project Overview